Can You Claim ITC on Free Gifts?

 Source:- https://pib.gov.in/PressReleasePage.aspx?PRID=1912850#:~:text=The%20total%20gross%20collection%20for,higher%20than%20that%20last%20year

 Before GST, one of the loopholes in the INDIAN tax system was cascading of taxes or tax on tax.
-Assume for the moment that product A undergoes adjustments to become a product B, and then product C, before being sold to customers.
-Every step of the process, for example, involves someone paying 10% in taxes at A, 10% in taxes at B (which includes the 10% tax value paid by A), and 10% in taxes at the end, which includes taxes paid by both A and B by the customer.
+Assume that product A is adjusted to become product B, and then product C, before being sold to customers Every step of the process, for example, involves someone paying 10% in taxes at A, 10% in taxes at B (which includes the 10% tax value paid by A), and 10% in taxes at the end, which includes taxes paid by both A and B by the customer.
 As a result, many taxes were imposed, including on taxed value.
 This is the cascading of taxes.

 To overcome this issue we stepped into the world of GST (Goods and Services Tax), a type of ad valorem tax.
 GST was the 101st amendment of the INDIAN Constitution.
 Thus from now products will only be taxed at the end of the production or C, for the rest of the stops in manufacturing i.e.… A and B, the taxes will be returned in the form of ITC (Input Tax Credits).
 Thus, ITC refers to the tax already paid by a person at the time of purchase of goods and services and which is available as a deduction from tax payable.